FILE A HUMAN RIGHTS COMPLAINT

 STEP 3: Mediation

-The commission will attempt to resolve your complaint before investigation, if both parties agree to mediation.
+The Des Moines Civil & Human Rights Commission will attempt to resolve your complaint before investigation, if both parties involved in the complaint agree to mediation efforts.

 STEP 4: Investigation

-If mediation fails, the commission will conduct a neutral, fact-finding investigation.
+If mediation is rejected or fails, the Des Moines Civil & Human Rights Commission will conduct a neutral, fact-finding investigation.

 STEP 5: Litigation